KarlHeitmann/chuletas_cleanup/README.md

+# UPDATE

+Here is the rust version of this project, still there is a lot of work in progress and things to do: https://github.com/KarlHeitmann/chuletas_warning_hook

 # OVERVIEW

 When I start working on a new project, I always fill up the code with tags, breakpoints and message logs, in order to better